ImageMagick/Usage-Markdown/files/index.md

 Note that the "`+adjoin`" in this case is vital to prevent IM saving all the images into a multi-image GIF animation, using just the filename of the first image.

 I also ensured I preserved the original suffix of the filename using the "`%e`" escape sequence.
-Normally including the suffix in the filename setting is a bad idea, as IM does not see it when it comes from a escape sequence, for determining the output file format.
+Normally including the suffix in the filename setting is a bad idea, as IM does not see it when it comes from an escape sequence, for determining the output file format.
 In this case however, the format is not changing, so there is no problem.
 Caution is needed.